 These services may only be authorized based on a health and/or safety related issue.
 Case managers must evaluate the expressed need prior to authorizing the service.
-During this process, the case manager determines that there is an assessed need for the items, updates appropriate sections of Phoenix [the case management system used by case managers and SMA staff] to indicate the need for the items, updates the participant's service plan, and requests prior approval in the service approval section of the service plan (including date the last item was received (if applicable)).
+During this process, the case manager determines that there is an assessed need for the items, updates appropriate sections of Phoenix to indicate the need for the items, updates the participant's service plan, and requests prior approval in the service approval section of the service plan (including date the last item was received (if applicable)).